FlyingFathead/dvr-yolov8-detection/README.md

 # dvr-yolo8-detection

 - Real-time human / animal / object detection and alert system
-- Runs on Python + YOLOv8 + OpenCV2, takes in RTMP streams
+- Runs on Python + YOLOv8 + OpenCV2
+- Takes in RTMP streams for real-time video processing sources
 - Supports CUDA GPU acceleration
+- Detections can be automatically saved to images with a detection log
-- Separate batch processing tool included for offline video file detections
+- Separate tool included for offline video file detections

 ## Overview